juancarlucci/energy-grid/README.md

 Asynchronous operations (like fetching data over the network) don’t block the thread—they’re offloaded to the browser’s Web APIs (e.g., fetch for HTTP, WebSocket for subscriptions), which handle them in the background.

 useQuery:
-In your App.tsx:
+In App.tsx:
-tsx

 const { loading: queryLoading, error: queryError, data: queryData } = useQuery(GET_GRID_DATA, {
 fetchPolicy: "cache-and-network",
 });

 How It Works:
-When useQuery runs, Apollo Client sends a GraphQL query (GET_GRID_DATA) to ws://localhost:4000/graphql via the WebSocket link (in your current setup).
+When useQuery runs, Apollo Client sends a GraphQL query (GET_GRID_DATA) to ws://localhost:4000/graphql via the WebSocket link (in the current setup).

 This isn’t instant—it’s a network call.
 Apollo uses an async operation (WebSocket message) to request data from server.cjs.

 While waiting, useQuery returns { loading: true, data: undefined }.
 Once the response arrives, it updates to { loading: false, data: { grid: [...] } }.

 useSubscription:
-In your App.tsx:
+In App.tsx:
-tsx

 const { data: subData, error: subError } = useSubscription(GRID_SUBSCRIPTION);

 How It Works: